adityapatil343/RhythmRush-OnSite_Game/README.md

 - **Pause/Resume:** You can pause the game by clicking **Pause** (or pressing **Space**).
 To continue, press **Space** again or click the **Resume** button.

 - **High score:** After the game is over, your final score is shown and compared to your best score.
 Try again to beat it!

+---

+## Features ⚙️✨

+- **Responsive Gameplay** – Smooth HTML5 Canvas graphics that adapt to any screen size, desktop or mobile.
+- **Light & Dark Themes** – Switch between light and dark mode with a single click.
+- **Scoring & High Score** – Live score updates and your best score saved locally in the browser.
+- **Audio Feedback** – Simple sound effects for hits and a unique tone when the game ends.
+- **Pause & Resume** – Take a break anytime and continue right where you left off.
+- **Multiple Inputs** – Play with touch, mouse clicks, or keyboard (Space bar to start/pause).

 ## How it Works (Game Logic) 📝ℹ️